Multimodal Subspace Support Vector Data Description: Experiments

 \subsection{Evaluation criteria}

 One-class classification models can be evaluated using different metrics.
 These metrics are decided on the basis of the goals of a given application.
 For example, in outlier detection, the focus is on detecting negative instances accurately.
-The most common metrics in one-class classification are true positive rate ($tpr$), and true negative rate ($tnr$).
+The most common metrics in one-class classification are true positive rate (\textit{tpr}), and true negative rate (\textit{tnr}).
 The former, also called as recall, sensitivity, or hit rate, is the proportion of positive instances that is classified by the trained model as positive correctly:

-where $tp$ is the number of positive samples classified correctly and $p$ is the total number of positive samples in the test set.
-The latter, $tnr$, also called as specificity, is defined as
+where \textit{tp} is the number of positive samples classified correctly and \textit{p} is the total number of positive samples in the test set.
+The latter, \textit{tnr}, also called as specificity, is defined as

-where $tn$ is the number of negative samples classified correctly and $n$ is the total number of negative samples in the test set.
-Accuracy ($accu$) is measured as the ratio of number of correctly classified instances to the total number of instances:
+where \textit{tn} is the number of negative samples classified correctly and \textit{n} is the total number of negative samples in the test set.
+Accuracy (\textit{accu}) is measured as the ratio of the number of correctly classified instances to the total number of instances:

 Precision ($pre$) measures the proportion of instances classified positive which really are positive: